£0.00 (0 items)

 The idea of movement on a big stage is that the audience's eyes will be drawn to the movement and follow you.

 Whatever is authentic for you is fine, especially if you're talking at a conference.
-After a while, the movement will flow naturally.
+After a while, your movement flows naturally.

-If you're looking to enhance your professional skill set or want to help an employee on the road to success, enrol on our 2-day training the trainer courses.
+If you want to enhance your professional skill set or help an employee on the road to success, enrol on our 2-day training the trainer courses.
 The course is ideal for new trainers coming into the industry as well as experienced trainers looking for opportunities to improve their CV and career prospects.
 Book a place on this 2-day course for just £795 + VAT

 Overcoming your fear of public speaking,